-It has, however, been 25 years since the last capital improvements in 1994, and as the building approaches its 100th anniversary, its physical assets are wearing out.
+It has, however, been over 25 years since the last capital improvements in 1994, and as the building approaches its 100th anniversary, its physical assets are wearing out.
 The Centennial Campaign proposes to make these necessary improvements in time for the Florida Theatre’s 100th anniversary on April 8, 2027.

 THE SPECIFIC PROJECTS THAT WILL ACCOMPLISH THESE GOALS:

-- A new sound system, reducing the show by show expenditure of renting a system.
+- A new sound system, reducing the show-by-show expenditure of renting a system.

 - A new digital projection system, replacing the 1950s vintage film projectors currently in the projection booth, reducing the per-show expense of renting equipment to show movies in a modern format.